jeffkayne/Stock-Prediction-Machine-Learning/README.md

 # Stock-Prediction-Machine-Learning
 This repos holds an algorithm built to predict whether CHG (LON) share prices will increase or decrease based on historical trading data from google finance.
+The ML technique used is a neural net.

 Master prediction algorithm:
 Stock_prediction_CHG.py